elijahlopez94/predicting_student_success/README.md

 Finally, I creeated a machine learning model.
 Initially, I tested several variations of model to determine baseline performance.
 XGBoost was most promising.
 In attempt to tune the model and improve performance I handled data in this way:
-* Binary features -Left as is
+* Binary features - Left intact
 * Cardinal features - Utilized target encoding
 * Ordinal features - Ranked and reordered label types to be more logical
 * Other categorical - Utilized one hot encoding